antoniawang/workshop/README.md

 - Write the line “Hello World!” and save the file.
 - Do `git status` and you should see a message about `helloWorld.txt` being an untracked file.
 - Let's track it: `git add helloWorld.txt`.
 Do another `git status` and you should see `helloWorld.txt` is staged for commit.
 - Now commit your changes and use the `-m` option to add a message: `git commit -m “created helloWorld”`.
-PRO TIP: ALWAYS have a commit message or your future self or another person working with you will hate current you.
+PRO TIP: ALWAYS have a USEFUL commit message, so your future self or another person working with you won't hate current you.
 Commit messages should describe the changes you made and, when applicable, include the JIRA ticket number.
 - Push your changes to the remote (Github): `git push`.

 ### Ignoring the Signs
 - Generally, you don’t want to track/version certain types of files: binary files (images, audio, videos, etc), databases, and passwords or keys.
 So put these in the `.gitignore.` file.
 - Go to `https://confluence.creditkarma.com/display/QE/Quality+Engineering` and download the House QE bug sigel into your repo folder.
 - Do a `git status`.
 It says no changes!
 Why?
 Let's look at our `.gitignore` file.
-- Open `.gitignore` and you can see that we're ignoring (not going to track) all `.png` and `.jpeg` files.
+- Open `.gitignore` and you can see that we're ignoring (not going to track) all `.png` and `.jpg` files.
 Now comment out the line first line: `# *.png`.
 Save and exit.
 - Now do `git status` again.
 See what’s changed?
-We are now tracking House QE sigel image.
-Do a `git diff` and try to understand the gibberish.
+Git is asking if we want to track the House QE sigel image.
 - Since we don't actually want to track an image file, do `git checkout .gitignore` to revert that comment change (we’ll go over how to revert file changes and commits in a bit).
 - Notice that your `.gitignore` file is back to it was in the beginning.
 - Add the line `new_lyrics/` to your `.gitignore` file.
-I'll explain in the next section.
 Add and commit.
+Note: This prevents Git from tracking any new changes to files in that folder.
+We are not going to make any changes to the lyrics in that folder; they are there so you can easily copy and paste over new lyrics.
-- On your own, you can try to track an image, make a change to the image (crop or annotate it), and see if you can understand the `git diff` report.
+- On your own, you can download and track an image, make a change to the image (crop or annotate it), and see if you can understand the `git diff` report.

 ### Moving Fast
 - In `helloWorld.txt`, add a line “I am going to change up some lyrics.”
 - Open `bells.txt` and `new_lyrics/smells.txt`.
 Replace the first line of `bells.txt` with the first line of `smells.txt`.
-Note that we will not actually changing any of the files in the `new_lyrics` folder (hence why we put that line earlier in `.gitignore`).
-They are just there so you can have the new lyric handy.
-- Git add and commit.
+- Add ahd commit your changes: `git add helloWorld.txt bells.txt`; `git commit -m "replaced first line of bells.txt"`.
 - Replace second line in `bells.txt` with the second line from `smells.txt`.
 - Open `history.txt` and `new_lyrics/tree.txt`.
 Replace the first line of `history.txt` with the first line of `tree.txt`.
-- Add all files at once with `git add .` and commit.
-See how it added both files.
+- Add all files at once with `git add .`.
+Use `git status` to see you've added both files.
+Commit.
 - In `helloWorld.txt`, add a line “I love The Simpsons.”
 - Replace all the remaining lines in `bells.txt` with the remaining lines from `smells.txt`.
 - Replace all the remaining lines in `history.txt` with the remaining lines from `tree.txt`.
 - Do a `git status` and `git diff` just to check what's happening.
+PRO TIP: Use `git diff <fileNAME>` will show you the differences for an individual file.
 - Add all files and commit in one step: `git commit -am “I am reckless and added all tracked files and committed in one line.”` Don’t do this unless you’re very sure about what you’re doing.
 Also, that is a very bad commit message.

 ### Playing the field